ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 ## How to use

-Make sure to check out the [tutorial](http://ivaylokenov.github.io/MyTested.AspNetCore.Mvc/tutorial/intro.html) (comming soon) and the [documentation](http://ivaylokenov.github.io/MyTested.AspNetCore.Mvc/guide/intro.html) (comming soon) for a preview of the available features.
+Make sure to check out the [tutorial](http://ivaylokenov.github.io/MyTested.AspNetCore.Mvc/tutorial/intro.html) (coming soon) and the [documentation](http://ivaylokenov.github.io/MyTested.AspNetCore.Mvc/guide/intro.html) (coming soon) for a preview of the available features.

 You can also check out the [provided samples](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/master/samples) for real-life ASP.NET Core MVC application testing.